DigitalPublishingToolkit/TOD18-Geoblocking/md/17BaumannSweden.md

 however, it has surprisingly not resulted in any sizable consumer spending on subscription or transaction-based video streaming services.
-Swedes are generally open towards making their purchases online, with 85 percent of Internet users regularly buying and paying for items or services via the Internet.[^12BaumannSweden_14] Yet, whereas purchases of home electronics or clothes over the Internet have surged in recent years, sales of digital media have not contributed nearly as much.[^12BaumannSweden_15] The numbers are somewhat improving in the music sector, where the Swedish company Spotify has helped to increase the number of users paying for music online from 15 percent in 2011 to 38 percent in 2014.
+Swedes are generally open towards making their purchases online, with 85 percent of internet users regularly buying and paying for items or services via the internet.[^12BaumannSweden_14] Yet, whereas purchases of home electronics or clothes over the internet have surged in recent years, sales of digital media have not contributed nearly as much.[^12BaumannSweden_15] The numbers are somewhat improving in the music sector, where the Swedish company Spotify has helped to increase the number of users paying for music online from 15 percent in 2011 to 38 percent in 2014.
 In the online video sector, however, consumer spending is considerably lower as the great majority of content is still accessed for free.
-Only 14 percent of all Swedish Internet users subscribed to a video streaming service in 2014.[^12BaumannSweden_16] The reasons behind this comparatively low spending on online video in Sweden are complex, with unauthorized streaming services such as Swefilmer, or peer-to-peer file sharing facilitated
+Only 14 percent of all Swedish internet users subscribed to a video streaming service in 2014.[^12BaumannSweden_16] The reasons behind this comparatively low spending on online video in Sweden are complex, with unauthorized streaming services such as Swefilmer, or peer-to-peer file sharing facilitated